 Lung cancer is the leading cause of cancer deaths in both men and women worldwide, and accounts for more U.S. cancer deaths than those from breast cancer, colon cancer and prostate cancer combined.

 But now, those at high risk have a new weapon in the fight against lung cancer.

 Morristown-Hamblen offers low-dose CT scans as a diagnostic screening for lung cancer.
 Low-dose CT scans use lower amounts of radiation than standard chest CT imaging and creates detailed images of your chest and lungs to help detect cancer.
-Because of early detection, studies show it can lower the risk of death from lung cancer by 20% in people who are at high risk.
+Because of early detection, studies show it can lower the risk of death by 20% in people who are at high risk.

 - The screening is painless and takes about ten seconds.

 - This procedure is non-invasive and requires no medication.

 - You will lie still on a table as it passes through the center of the CT Scanner.

 - You may be asked to hold your breath one or more times during the scan.

 - You can eat and drink as normal before and after the exam.